 I used to be so afraid of hiking, afraid that I wouldn’t be able to keep up with the group I was hiking with.
 I didn’t want to be embarrassed by my lack of physical ability.
 I was afraid I would be a sweaty mess by the time the hike ended so much so that I didn’t even want to begin the hike.
 I may still get that way with really hard hikes, but today, I can honestly say that I can do easy to moderate hikes due to my change in lifestyle and diet!
 I do prefer to go at my own pace, as I have shorter legs than many.
 As in the old days of my hiking, if I didn’t hustle, I would fall behind fairly quickly.

-I have researched hiking trails to get you (and me) out of the city center of Hong Kong.
-I have listed here a beginner’s Hong Kong hiking bucket list for us to accomplish on our future trips to Hong Kong.
-This spring, Hong Kong Tourism is highlighting five special hikes, Lantau South Heritage Hike, Geopark Boat Tour, Lai Chi Wo Hiking Tour, Sai Kung Volcanic Rock Region, and Geopark Hiking Tour designed to bring locals and visitors alike closer to nature.
+I took a look at many of the hiking trails in Hong Kong to get you (and me) out of the city center.
+I have listed here a beginner’s Hong Kong hiking bucket list for us to accomplish on our trips to Hong Kong.
+This spring, Hong Kong Tourism is highlighting five special hikes: Lantau South Heritage Hike, Geopark Boat Tour, Lai Chi Wo Hiking Tour, Sai Kung Volcanic Rock Region, and Geopark Hiking Tour designed to bring locals and visitors alike closer to nature.
+I have also put together a list of my favorite Hong Kong hikes so you can have a look and see which one you are excited to explore.

 This half-day outing from busy Hong Kong will keep your interest.
 It features trails that wind along mountains, through forests, and make their way down to the white sand of Big Wave Bay (Tai Long Wan).
 You might even have time to take a relaxing swim in the South China Sea or just sit and watch the surfers!
 They have trails from easy to moderately challenging.
 And the stunning views of all the Hong Kong islands will make it worth the sweat!